Recent Searches

 3. Click on the dates to change the start date, due date, or end date.

-4. Click on the instructions to edit the assignment instructions then select "Update".
+4. Click on the instructions to edit the assignment instructions then select Update.

-To edit the assignment Title, Start Date, or Due Date using the New Content Experience in D2L:
+If using the New Content Experience in D2L:

 1. Select the assignment in the left navigation in your course in D2L.

-2. Select the Options Menu (three dots) in the upper right corner then select "Edit".
+2. Select the Options Menu (three dots) in the upper right corner then select Edit.

 Edit assignment new content experience